lobophf/rockPaperScissors/README.md

-You need to compile your code before you run it:
+You need to compile this code before run it:
 ```bash
 javac -d bin/ src/App.java src/game/*.java
 ```